koesie10/TShockManager/README.md

 ## To do ##

 * Actually the project-libraries is not required anymore as it is only needed for Eclipse projects.
-But I left it here so Eclipse users (which includes me) don't get all kinds of errors.
+But I left it here so Eclipse users don't get all kinds of errors.
 * Create tests
 * Create all fragments with all REST commands that exist (see [this](https://github.com/NyxStudios/TShock/blob/master/TShockAPI/Rest/RestManager.cs))
+* Read all the TODO's in the code :)

 ### Bugs ###